monkb/jira-extract-issue-keys/README.md

 ## Requirements

-Issue keys must use capital letters and must have a dash ('-') between the letters and digits.
+Issue keys must have a dash ('-') between the letters and digits.
 There should be no spaces between the characters of an issue key.

 Example: `EXAMPLE-123 TH-1S 1s a commit-1` the only issue key is EXAMPLE-123